fastnsilver/cibox/CONTRIBUTE.md

 * Check out a new branch to make your changes on: `git checkout -b <your_new_patch>`

-### For adding a new base-vm Definition
+### For adding a new base-vm variant

-If you have a new and amazing "CI in a Box" definition, share your 'definition'.
+If you have a new and amazing "CI in a Box" definition, share your 'variant'.

-* Before saving changes to a 'definition', first try your changes in `base-vm/definitions/<mynewos>/`
+* Before saving changes to a 'variant', first try your changes in `base-vm/<mynewos>/`
      * Follow the same naming schema of existing boxes `<os><version>-server-<arch>-base`
 * Build the box and run the **validation** tests